buddhasystem/pc2s/server/documentation/about.md

 at a particular point in time and relevant to a certiain type of processing of the experiment's data.
-Logically, the overall system is a tandem of a **metadata service** and a **data delivery** system which can beimplemented using any suitable technology (Apache, nginx, CVMFS etc or even a combination of these platforms).
+Logically, the overall system is a tandem of a **metadata service** and a **data delivery** system.
+The data delivery can be implemented using a number of suitable technologies (Apache, nginx, CVMFS etc or even a combination of these platforms).

-This two components are weakly coupled.
-The only connection between them is the requiment that the metadata component needs to provide a valid URL pointing to a data product to be shipped to the consumer by the data delivery part. his provides considerable flexibility in implementation stage.
+These two components are weakly coupled.
+The only connection between them is the requiment that the metadata component needs to provide a valid URL pointing to a data product to be shipped to the consumer by the data delivery part.
+This provides considerable flexibility in implementation stage.

 The PC2S project comprises the metadata service component.
 Web pages on this site are a Web interface to that service, and are complemented by a suite